chowndarya/telemetry_pipeline/README.md

 Plain log package output suffices for an exercise.
 Production should migrate to slog or zap with JSON output for log aggregation pipelines.

-8.9 Auth on the data plane

-gRPC calls between streamer/queue and collector/queue are unauthenticated.
-Production would add mTLS via SPIFFE / cert-manager.

-8.10 Message TTL and replay

-Messages are deleted on ack with no historical retention at the queue layer (InfluxDB retains the data, but the queue cannot replay).
-For DR scenarios where InfluxDB itself fails, queue-side retention with a configurable TTL would provide a replay window.

 <b><h2>9.
 Quickstart</h2></b>

 See `INSTALL.md` for full instructions.